iptv-org/iptv/CONTRIBUTING.md

 - `tests/`: contains tests to check the scripts.
 - `CONTRIBUTING.md`: file you are currently reading.
 - `README.md`: project description generated from the contents of the `.readme/` folder.

+## Scripts

+For scripts to work, you must have [Node.js](https://nodejs.org/en) installed on your computer.

+To run scripts use the `npm run <script-name>` command.

+- `act:check`: allows to run the [check](https://github.com/iptv-org/iptv/blob/master/.github/workflows/check.yml) workflow locally.
+Depends on [nektos/act](https://github.com/nektos/act).
+- `act:update`: allows to test the [update](https://github.com/iptv-org/iptv/blob/master/.github/workflows/update.yml) workflow locally.
+Depends on [nektos/act](https://github.com/nektos/act).
+- `api:load`: downloads the latest channel and stream data from the [iptv-org/api](https://github.com/iptv-org/api).
+- `api:generate`: generates a JSON file with all streams for the [iptv-org/api](https://github.com/iptv-org/api) repository.
+- `api:deploy`: allows to manually upload a JSON file created via `api:generate` to the [iptv-org/api](https://github.com/iptv-org/api) repository.
+To run the script you must provide your [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) with write access to the repository.
+- `db:create`: сreates a temporary file `temp/database/streams.db` containing all links from the [/streams]() folder.
+- `playlist:update`: triggers an update of internal playlists.
+The process involves processing requests from issues, URL normalization, and sorting links by channel name, quality, and label.
+- `playlist:validate`: сhecks ids and links in internal playlists for errors.
+- `playlist:lint`: сhecks internal playlists for syntax errors.
+- `playlist:generate`: generates all public playlists.
+- `playlist:deploy`: allows to manually publish all generated via `playlist:generate` playlists.
+To run the script you must provide your [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) with write access to the repository.
+- `readme:update`: updates the list of playlists in [README.md](README.md).
+- `report:create`: shows a list of all current requests and their status.
+- `format`: (shorthand) sequentially runs the `db:create` and `db:create` commands.
+- `check`: (shorthand) sequentially runs the `api:load`, `playlist:lint` and `playlist:validate` commands.
+- `update`: (shorthand) sequentially runs the `api:load`, `db:create`, `playlist:generate`, `api:generate` and `readme:update` commands.
+- `deploy`: (shorthand) sequentially runs the `playlist:deploy` and `api:deploy` commands.
+- `report`: (shorthand) sequentially runs the `api:load` and `report:create` commands.
+- `test`: runs a test of all the scripts described above.